piotrmurach/coinpare/README.md

 ## Features

-* Compare chosen or top coins by trading volume data
+* Compare chosen or top coins by trading volume
+* Compare top markets by a trading coin pair
+* Create your custom portfolio
 * Compare valuations for your chosen holdings
-* Create your custom portfolio

 ## Usage